PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="013" /><label for="013">![013](../slides/redacted.jpeg)</label>
 _013-020.
 Redacted slides._

-<span class="redacted">Redacted</span>
+???+ warning "Redacted Content"
-> This series of redacted slides went through the story of how a critical security vulnerability was responsibly disclosed to us by a security researcher.
+    This series of redacted slides went through the story of how a critical security vulnerability was responsibly disclosed to us by a security researcher.
 We went over how the bug was reported to us, how we confirmed its validity, showed exactly where in our code the bug was (and why it was an issue), and how it was fixed.
 Due to the sensitive nature of the bug, we've chosen to redact this section.

->
-> One thing worth sharing though is that one of the lessons in the redacted slides was related to the fact the bug was caused by a missing check in the code.
+    One thing worth sharing though is that one of the lessons in the redacted slides was related to the fact the bug was caused by a missing check in the code.
 This type of bug is very difficult to detect with automated tools, since the existing code itself is perfectly valid, the vulnerability comes from the absence of code.
->

 ---